 Thanksgiving Menu and Recipes

 Ready to host the ultimate Thanksgiving dinner?
-From mainstay classics (with a few twists) to not-so-traditional dishes filled with autumnal flavors, this list is chock-full of ideas your friends and family will thank you for.
+From mainstay classics (with a few twists) to not-so-traditional dishes filled with autumnal flavors, this list is chock-full of Thanksgiving recipes your friends and family will thank you for.

 Design The Ultimate Thanksgiving Menu